-Many RPA initiatives have gotten off to a fast start only to run into complications later.
-There are several reasons companies experience complications after deploying bots.
+Many RPA initiatives have gotten off to a fast start, only to run into complications later.
+There are several reasons companies experience difficulties after deploying bots.
 Here are a few of those complications.

 - No plan for the type of processes to select

 - No plans for production support

 - No plans to address technical debt